Making Sense of the Terminology in Data Exchange Files

 Enter either a letter or a number.
 Do not enter both.

 (for billing vendors that cannot provide lower-case letters)

 |Manually Read Meter||C or blank||blank|

-Because BEACON automatically detects the difference between ORION ME and ORION SE endpoints, ORION ME and ORION SE fixed network endpoints can both be marked as Endpoint_Type N. In addition, ORION ME endpoints can marked as either Type N or Type M. When data is exported for an ORION ME endpoint, it will be marked as Endpoint_Type M.
+Because BEACON automatically detects the difference between ORION ME and ORION SE endpoints, ORION ME and ORION SE fixed network endpoints can both be marked as Endpoint_Type N. In addition, ORION ME and ORION Mobile M endpoints can marked as either Type N or Type M. When data is exported for an ORION ME endpoint, it will be marked as Endpoint_Type M.

 When endpoints are marked as type C, the Endpoint_SN, Endpoint_Install_Date and Endpoint_Removal_Date columns are ignored.

 While it is common to think of Endpoint Install Dates as the day the endpoint was put into a meter pit, Endpoint Install Dates actually refer to the day the endpoint was connected to the meter.
 This explains why BEACON automatically changes Endpoint Install Dates that come before the Meter Install Date to match the Meter Install Date.